-The problem with critical people is that they tend not to think about the way they speak, they just speak.
-They’ll just bleat something out, then think about what they’ve said after they’ve said it, by which time it’s too late to change what’s been said or perhaps they don’t think about it.
+Critical people don’t think about what they’re going to say before they say it.
+They’ll bleat something out, then think about what they’ve said after they’ve said it, by which time it’s too late to change anything.

-I believe it comes from the way we generally feel about ourselves.
+But being critical of others stems from how we feel about ourselves.
 It’s also a reflection of what we’re dealing with at the time.
-If we’re having a hard time working through some of our own issues, we’re not only going to feel angry but will feel insecure too.
-We tend to take the way we feel, out on those we love.
+If we’re having a hard time working through our issues, we’re going to feel angry.
+We take our anger out on those we love.

 There is often a bigger picture to someone’s anger and emotions.
 We don’t just let off steam because we want to hurt someone.
 We won’t always know why we’re letting off steam, but letting off steam comes from our subconscious thinking: if our childhood experiences, or recent experiences are negative, it is those experiences that will make us angry.